Chinese tycoon to take 60 percent of Singapore REIT IPO

 Tong also bought more than half of Viva Industrial Trust when it listed in Singapore last year.

-Tong is chairman of real estate developer Summit, best known for high-end hotel and shopping center Longemont in Shanghai.
+Tong is chairman of real estate developer Summit, best known for high-end hotel and shopping centre Longemont in Shanghai.

 The IREIT IPO will raise a total of S$372 million ($299 million), the prospectus said.